-Let me tell you what we’ve done in Ant Media Server side.
+Let me tell you what we’ve done on the Ant Media Server side.
 We originally use the WebRTC stack implemented by Google and we’ve made it scalable to work on the server-side.
-The recent changes is adding packetization and depacketization of HEVC frames in RTP protocol according to the RFC 7789 and adapting these changes to the WebRTC stack.
-We’ve also adapted these changes to the Android WebRTC SDK because most of the android devices have H.265 decoder to play the H.265 encoded WebRTC Stream.
+The recent changes are adding packetization and depacketization of HEVC frames in RTP protocol according to RFC 7789 and adapting these changes to the WebRTC stack.
+We’ve also adapted these changes to the Android WebRTC SDK because most android devices have H.265 decoder to play the H.265 encoded WebRTC Stream.

 Improved Performance and Stability

 We constantly improve performance and stability.
-Now, there are less threads in both Java and Native side.
-It means there are less context switching in the same name number of publishers and viewers according to the previous version.
-We’ve also optimized the WebRTC Stack to make it consume less resources.
+Now, there are fewer threads on both Java and Native side.
+It means there is less context switching in the same name number of publishers and viewers according to the previous version.
+We’ve also optimized the WebRTC Stack to make it consume fewer resources.